JaeYeonLee0621/SystemDesign-Interview/Chapter2_NearbyFriends.md

 1. The WebSocket server consults the hash ring to determine the Redis pub/sub server to write to
 2. WebSocket server publishes the location update to the user's channel on that Redis pub/sub server

+### +) Service Discovery

+- A `microservices-based application` typically runs in virtualized or containerized environments.
+The number of instances of a service and its `locations changes dynamically`.
+- The Service Discovery mechanism helps us know `where each instance is located`.
+In this way, a Service Discovery component acts as a registry in which `the addresses of all instances are tracked.`

 ### +) Server Side Discovery

 <img src="https://github.com/JaeYeonLee0621/a-mixed-knowledge/assets/32635539/b0778d68-b2fa-414a-ad8a-7d6281817af3" alt="IMG_2720" width="500"/>